ept/blog/src/unix-philosophy-draft.md

   [somewhat messy](http://blog.netherlabs.nl/articles/2009/01/18/the-ultimate-so_linger-page-or-why-is-my-tcp-not-reliable)
   edge case semantics.
 TCP is good, but by itself it's too low-level to serve as a distributed pipe implementation.
+* A Unix pipe is designed to have a single sender process, and a single recipient.
+You can't use pipes to send output to several processes, or to collect input from several processes.
+(You can branch a pipeline with [`tee`](http://linux.die.net/man/1/tee), but a pipe itself is always one-to-one.)
 * ASCII text (or rather, UTF-8) is great for making data easily explorable, but it quickly gets messy.
 Every process needs to be set up with its own input parsing: first breaking the byte stream into records (usually separated by newline, though some advocate `0x1e`, the [ASCII record